JeffreyYH/rlbook-drl/README.md

-Python implementation of the algorithms in Sutton&Batto's book and some other rl/drl algorithms
+Python implementation of the algorithms in Sutton&Batto's book 2nd edition and some other RL/DRL algorithms.